SAP/luigi/docs/navigation-advanced.md

 - **type**: object
 - **description**: sends the specified object as context to the view.
 Use this property in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi Client**.
 This is an alternative to using the dynamic value in the **viewUrl**.

-This is an example of a dynamic navigation node including a context:
+Here is an example of a dynamic navigation node including a context:

 ```javascript
 ...